nwekecosmas/alx-low_level_programming/0x0C-more_malloc_free/README.md

-This is my readme for this directory
+This is a directory 0x0C.
+C - More malloc, free